apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Each Network ACL is associated with a VPC and can be assigned to multiple VPC tiers.
 Every tier needs to be associated with a Network ACL.
 Only one ACL can be associated with a tier at a time.
-If no custome network ACL is availeable at the time of tier creation, a default Network ACL is used.
+If no custome network ACL is availeable at the time of tier creation, adefault Network ACL has to be used instead.
 Curretly two default ACL are availeable.
 The "default_allow" ACL allows in- and egress traffic while the "default_deny" blocks all in- and egress traffic.
 Default network ACL cannot be removed or modified.
-Newly created ACLs deny all incoming traffic to the associated tier and allow all outgoing traffic.
+Newly created ACLs, while showing empty, deny all incoming traffic to the associated tier and allow all outgoing traffic.
 To change the defaults add a "deny all egress destination" and / or "allow all ingress source" rule to the ACL.
 Afterwards traffic can be white- or blacklisted.

 .. note::
-- ACL Rules for VPC tiers are stateful (different for private gateways)
+- ACL Rules in Cloudstack are stateful
-- Source / Destination are always external networks
+- Source / Destination CIDRs are always external networks
 - ACL rules can also beeen seen on the virtual router of the VPC.
-Ingress rules are listed in the table iptables table "filter" while egress rules are in the "mangle" table
+Ingress rules are listed in the table iptables table "filter" while egress rules are placed in the "mangle" table
 - ACL rules for ingress and egress are not correlating.
-A egress "deny all" won't affect traffic in response of a "ingress allow ssh"
+For exampel a egress "deny all" won't affect traffic in response to an allowed ingress connection

 Creating ACL Lists
 ^^^^^^^^^^^^^^^^^^